illwieckz/TremGen/README.md

 make

 # Generate a random map:
-./generate
+./do generate new

 # It will print the seed for the generated map, for example: 418018295

-# You use that seed for other actions
+# Optionnally, edit the map in NetRadiant:
+./do edit

-# Build the map using the seed as argument:
+# Build the map
-./compile 418018295
+./do build

-# Test the map using the seed as argument:
+# Load the map in the game:
-./test 418018295
+./do load

+# By default the current seed is always reused, for example:
+./do generate
+./do build

-# If needed, you can regenerate the map using the seed as argument:
+# If needed, you can generate the map using the seed as argument:
 ./generate 418018295
+./build

+# Or build an already generated map from a known seed:
+./build 418018295
 ```